ASPP/pelita_template/README.md

 - **`bot.position`** is a tuple of the coordinates your bot is on at the moment.
 For example `(3, 9)`.

 - **`bot.legal_positions`** is a list of positions your bot can take in the current turn without hitting a wall.
 At each turn the bot can move by one square in the grid, either horizontally or vertically, if the target square is not a wall.
-Note that the bot can always stay steady, i.e. you can let your `move` function return `bot.position`.
+Note that the bot can always stay in the same position, i.e. you can let your `move` function return `bot.position`.

 - **`bot.walls`** is a list of the coordinates of the walls in the maze:
     ```python